HomeBlog

 If your pipeline is flat despite active spending, the problem is architecture rather than budget, which means adding more spend or switching campaign formats will not solve it because the model is reaching your target accounts without knowing when they are ready to evaluate, and the outreach schedule is being dictated by the campaign cadence rather than the buying window.

-HockeyStack's 2024 Self-Reported Attribution Report, covering 8,528 B2B buyer responses across 36 companies, found that last-touch attribution aligns with actual buyer discovery only 2.5% to 21% of the time.
-When campaign reporting metrics such as ROAS and CPL measure at the media layer but attribution accuracy is that low, the pipeline gap is structural rather than executional.
+Last-touch attribution rarely matches how buyers actually discover a vendor.
+When campaign metrics such as ROAS and CPL measure only at the media layer while attribution accuracy stays low, the pipeline gap is structural rather than executional.

 You Need Pipeline This Quarter And Have Budget To Deploy